What is this subject about?

 Language or English Literature?

-English Language & Literature is what it says on the
+English Language and Literature is what it says on

-tin: it draws together in one course aspects of English
+the tin: it draws together in one course aspects of

-half the course is concerned with the study of a range
+So, about half the course is concerned with the study

-of literary texts (poetry, prose and drama) and the
+of a range of literary texts (poetry, prose and drama)

 If you are passionate about reading and enjoy reading